Firearm stocks spike after mass shootings as investors dismiss the chance of tightening gun laws

 In the period we looked at, investors seemed to lean into this fear of future legislation more, as seen in the reduced valuation of publicly listed firearm companies after mass shootings.
 Our research showed that the mass shootings from 2009 to 2013 resulted in a penalty imposed on firearms stocks over a two-, five- and 10-day window.
 That is to say, a mass shooting would be followed by a cumulative abnormal drop in share price over that period.
 The penalty worked out to around 1.25% over a five-day period.

 Inaction over gun control at the federal level – and the loosening of regulations among some states – in the years since our work has seemingly led to a rebalancing of the two main factors at play.
-Yes, there is still the surge of demand for gun sales after mass shootings.
-But the fear over potential regulations over gun sales has seemingly abated.
+Yes, there is still a surge of demand for gun sales after mass shootings.
+But the fear of potential regulations over gun sales has seemingly abated.

 The surge in the stock price of Smith & Wesson and Sturm Ruger after the Uvalde school shooting provides strong correlational evidence that firearm stocks now rise after such events.
 A similar effect was seen after the 2018 mass shooting at the Marjory Stoneman Douglas High School in Parkland, Florida.